javierandrango/microcontrollers/ESP32-SPI-master-slave/SPI-simultaneous-send-receive/Readme.md

 # Description
 Master sends and receives a message from Slave.

-Slave receives and send (after 5ms) a message to Master.
+Slave receives and sends (after 5ms) a message to Master.

 The code and configuration are based on `ESP32-CAM` as Master and `ESP32 DOIT ESP32 DEVKIT V1` as Slave using custom GPIOS for  SPI communication (VSPI).